 Chen (2013) investigates the performance of Japanese commercial banks during the period of financial crisis in the late 1990s. the author approaches two styles of leverage of Japanese commercial, those are book leverage and market leverage.
 Based on the analyses these two criteria, using regression method, Chen find that the market leverage is more significant to announce the systematic risk than the book leverage.
 As the results, the author believes that market leverage ratio could provide more information for the regulators to identify the distressed banks and to enhance market discipline.
-Goel et al. (2014) study the impact of house price on capital structure of banks and capital structure of mortgage borrowers.
-Developing the theories of house price and bank capital structure, analyzing the data of bank leverage and house price of the US in the period from 1995 to 2014, the authors point out four findings.
+Goel et al. (2014) study the impact of house price on capital structure of banks and capital structure, analyzing the data of bank leverage and house price of the US in the period from 1995 to 2014, the authors point out four findings.
 First, leverage among borrowers is positively correlated with high leverage among banks; second, higher bank leverage leads to higher house price; third, bank's exposure to credit risk depends on the leverage decisions of other banks; forth, house prices is increased because of the mechanism of the three matters before.
 The authors recommend the regulators to look at indicators of asset quality.